AdrianRaducanu/Shape-Collector/README.md

 ```

 # About

+> **Important !!!:**
+> - I noticed that from time to time, after pressing the start button, nothing happens, probably due to the attachment of shapes and text to the `this.app.stage`.
+I haven't allocated time to investigate this issue.
+If you encounter the same problem, a refresh should resolve the situation.
+> - The app was developed using **Chrome**.
+Please use this browser to test, I know that Mozilla is more restrictive when working with WebGL.
+This error might happen: WebGL context was lost.

 This project implements some of the main requirements of the task.
 The focus was on developing the architecture and making a functional game.

 ### Features
 - The user can select a **difficulty** level to play the game.
 Based on the selected difficulty, two key factors of the game are adjusted:
     - **Timer** duration per round/level.